Anton Heiller Memorial Organ

 The Anton Heiller Memorial Organ is located in the Collegedale Church of Seventh-day Adventists.

-The organ bears the name of Anton Heiller in memory of the original advisor for the Southern College organ project.
+The organ bears the name of Anton Heiller in memory of the original adviser for the Southern College organ project.
 Heiller (1923-1979) was one of Europe’s most famous organists and versatile musicians.
 He wrote his first composition at age 12 and went on to become an accomplished pianist, harpsichordist, composer, and improvisor.
 During the Southern College organ project, Heiller shared many of his personal insights, including recommendations on where to place the stops.

 The organ was constructed over a four-year period beginning in June 1981.
 The builder, John Brombaugh, assembled it in his shop in Eugene, Oregon, and then had it delivered to Southern in October 1984.